justinholtweb / craft-tidytags

 README

-A tag manager for Craft CMS 5 with multi-site support and duplicate detection.
+A tag manager for Craft CMS 5 with multi-site support, duplicate detection, and optional read-only support for entry-backed tags.

 Tidy Tags gives you a control panel section for auditing, cleaning, and merging tags across every site in your Craft install.
 It also watches tag fields while editors are working and warns them when a new tag looks like an existing one, so your taxonomy stays tidy.